FriendsOfCake/cakephp-upload/README.markdown

 _[Using [Composer](http://getcomposer.org/)]_

-[View on Packagist](https://packagist.org/packages/josegonzalez/cakephp-upload), and copy the json snippet for the latest version into your project's `composer.json`.
+[View on Packagist](https://packagist.org/packages/josegonzalez/cakephp-upload), and copy the json snippet for the latest version into your project's `composer.json` (See [http://book.cakephp.org/2.0/en/installation/advanced-installation.html](http://book.cakephp.org/2.0/en/installation/advanced-installation.html) about how to setup your `composer.json` file).
 Eg, v.
 1.1.1 would look like this:

 ```javascript
 {